 How Much: Free entry! (for groups of less than 10 people)

 Open: All week, 9am – 4pm.
 Closed on Tuesdays.
-Do note: The goat farm will be relocating in May/June 2023.

 Read More: Food Allergies & Why Goat’s Milk is Easier to Digest

-2. City Sprouts Urban Farm: Feed chickens, ducks and more
+3. City Sprouts Urban Farm: Feed Chickens

 A farm in the city?
-City Sprouts rejuvenates urban spaces and brings educational farming practises and tours to us city kids.
-City Sprouts Henderson is where to head to for its signature Little Farm Explorers farm tour (1.5 hours on Saturday & Sunday, hourly from 9am to 5pm), where kids will get to explore six different urban farms.
-There will be lots of hands-on farm activities that include animal feeding (feed ducks, quails and chickens plus collect eggs), harvest veggies, catch fish and more!
+City Sprouts rejuvenates urban spaces and brings educational farming practices and tours to us city kids.
+City Sprouts Henderson is where to head to for its signature Little Explorers farm tour (1.5 hours on Saturday & Sunday, hourly from 9am to 5pm), where kids will get to explore six different urban farms.
+There will be lots of hands-on farm activities that include animal feeding (feed ducks, quails and chickens plus collect eggs), harvesting veggies, catching fish and more!
 Enjoy a farm day out as local farmers guide you through an interactive eco-excursion where you’ll see, learn and experience innovative modern-day farming.
 This farm tour is best for kids older than 3 years old.
 For other farm events and activities click here.

-How much: Tickets are $21 (UP $25).
+How much: Tickets are $21 (U.P. $25).

 Open: Saturday & Sunday, hourly from 9am to 5pm for the farm tours.